-In Alaska state waters (within 3 nautical miles of shoreline), there are 8 state-managed Pacific cod fisheries, occurring in these areas: Kodiak, Chignik, South Alaska Peninsula, Aleutian Islands, Southeast Alaska, Prince William Sound, Cook Inlet, and BS/Dutch Harbor.
-A Guideline Harvest Level (GHL) is set by BOF/ADFG annually for each of these and is calculated from the adjacent federal ABC level.
-The lone exception is in Southeast Alaska, where a Guideline Harvest Range (GHR) of 750,000 to 1,250,000 pounds has been put in place since 1994.
+In Alaska state waters (within 3 nautical miles of shoreline), there are eight state-managed Pacific cod fisheries, occurring in these areas: Kodiak, Chignik, South Alaska Peninsula, Aleutian Islands, Southeast Alaska, Prince William Sound, Cook Inlet, and BS/Dutch Harbor.
+A GHL is set by BOF/ADFG annually for each of these and is calculated from the adjacent federal ABC level.
+The lone exception is in Southeast Alaska, where a guideline harvest range of 750,000 to 1,250,000 pounds has been put in place since 1994.
 ADFG also permits a 'parallel fishery' where the state allows fishing against the federal TAC from the adjacent federal waters.